BEYOND BITCOIN: THE BUSINESS CASE FOR BLOCKCHAIN

 Francis de Véricourt, Professor of Management Science, ESMT Berlin

-Johannes Habel, Associate Professor, Program Director, and Co-director, Hidden Champions Institute (HCI)
+Johannes Habel, Associate Professor, Program Director, Co-director, Hidden Champions Institute (HCI), ESMT Berlin

-Donald Trump used it, the Brexit proponents used it, and companies are increasingly exploring its benefits: Microtargeting, a method that allows marketers to automatically profile individuals and customize their offers accordingly.
-In this interactive session, you will learn what microtargeting is, how it works, and how far technology has progressed already.
+Donald Trump used it, the Brexit proponents used it, and companies are increasingly exploring its benefits: microtargeting, a method that allows marketers to automatically profile individuals and customize their offers accordingly.
+In this interactive session, you will learn what microtargeting is, how it works, and how far the technology has progressed.
 We will also try to look into the future of microtargeting and discuss its ethical ramifications.

 Stefan Wagner, Associate Professor of Strategy and Director of PhD Studies, ESMT Berlin

-Freemium pricing is pervasive in the mobile apps market, where consumers strongly favour apps that are free and monetized through in-app purchases rather than advertisement.
-It spans news publishing, music streaming, consumer software, online gaming, online retailing, professional networking platforms, dating sites but can also be found in tangible products such as Tesla vehicles.
-While the basic freemium design is the same across platforms and products – the combination of free and paid-for content – there is nevertheless wide variation in the specific implementation of freemium pricing.
-Despite the wide-spread use of the freemium pricing model and the observed enormous heterogeneity in its implementation, little is known about its effectiveness or how consumer demand responds to such type of pricing.
-In this session, we will discuss major drivers of the profitability of freemium models and will look at how experimentation can help firms to optimize the design of freemium based models relying on experimentation.
+Freemium pricing is pervasive in the mobile apps market, where consumers strongly favor apps that are free and monetized through in-app purchases rather than advertisements.
+It spans news publishing, music streaming, consumer software, online gaming, online retailing, professional networking platforms, and dating sites, but it can also be found in tangible products such as Tesla vehicles.
+Although the basic freemium design is the same across platforms and products – the combination of free and paid-for content – there is nevertheless broad variation in the specific implementation of freemium pricing.
+Despite the widespread use of the freemium pricing model and the enormous heterogeneity in its implementation, little is known about its effectiveness or how consumer demand responds to such pricing.
+In this session, we will discuss the major drivers for the profitability of freemium models and will look at how experimentation can help firms to optimize the design of freemium-based models.